 What Gear Do You Need for Snowflake Photography

-We are looking for a macro image.
+We are looking for a macro image or a macro snowflake.
 This means that the resulting image needs to be bigger than a 1:1 ratio.
 This is important for shooting as most macro lenses can only reach 1:1.

 This ratio isn’t enough.
 A 4mm snowflake will take up 2% of the scene when photographing with a full frame sensor.